wazo-platform/wazo-platform.org/content/contribute/new_service.md

 - The OpenAPI/Swagger spec is offered at `http://<service_root_api>/<version>/api/api.yml`
 - The REST API is accessible via GET `https://wazo/api/<service>`
   - Add an entry to the acceptance test: `daily/http/http.feature`
-- The service is has packaging instructions for the latest Debian stable
+- The service has packaging instructions for the latest Debian stable
 - The versions of the service dependencies are available as Debian packages in Debian stable or Wazo Platform
   - requirements.txt pins package versions equal to Debian packages
   - If a package is not available in Debian, we need to package the version in our repo like the other wazo-<name_dependencies>-packaging.